platisd/phonix/README.md

 by the user providing prompts that indicate the "domain" of the video.
 This means you may get better results if you use technical terms, acronyms and jargon.

+### Captivating captions

+Now `phonix` supports "captivating" captions, which means that you can produce captions that highlight the currently spoken words in the video and choose the maximum number of words present in each caption.
+This means you will be able to produce "influencer-style" captions with few words per caption and highlighting the current word. 💫<br>
+This is enabled through [stable-ts](https://github.com/jianfch/stable-ts) so you will need to install it (see [below](#installation)).

 ## Why?

 Captions are not just for the hearing impaired.